tomvanbraeckel/yamcs.github.com/docs/api/Parameter_Updates.md

 }}]
 ```

 Further messages will be marked as type <tt>PARAMETER_DATA</tt>.
-Directly after you subscribe, you will receive the latest cached values -- if applicable.
+Directly after you subscribe, you will receive the latest cached values if the option <tt>sendFromCache</tt> has been set.
+Note that all parameters are returned with the same identification they have been subscribed to.

 ```json
 [1, 4, 2, {